Two Dilmuns, Not One: Bahrain, the Nodite Headquarters, and the Confused Sumerian Paradise

 The Dilmun Confusion

-Sumerian cuneiform tradition preserves Dilmun as a sacred paradise, a pure land where sickness, old age, and death do not exist, where "the Gods first blessed mankind with the example of civilized and cultured life".
-The Enki and Ninhursag composition (approximately 2000 BCE cuneiform text, preserving older oral substrate) and the Gilgamesh flood narrative both reference Dilmun as specifically-paradisal and specifically-distant-in-the-east-across-the-waters.
+Sumerian cuneiform tradition remembers Dilmun as a sacred paradise.
+It is a pure land where sickness, old age, and death do not exist, and where, in the famous phrase, "the Gods first blessed mankind with the example of civilized and cultured life".
+The Enki and Ninhursag composition (a cuneiform text from around 2000 BCE that preserves an older oral substrate) and the flood narrative in Gilgamesh both describe Dilmun as paradisal and as lying distant in the east, across the waters.

-Modern archaeology has identified Dilmun with Bahrain and its archaeological record of Bronze Age trading civilization (approximately 3000-1800 BCE), specifically corresponding to the Dilmun of the Sumerian trading-network records that document regular commerce with Dilmun for copper, dates, pearls, and finished goods.
+Modern archaeology has identified Dilmun with Bahrain.
+The Bronze Age trading civilization there (roughly 3000 to 1800 BCE) matches the Dilmun named in Sumerian commercial records, the partner that supplied Mesopotamia with copper, dates, pearls, and finished goods.

 What the Urantia Book Says

-Second, Dilmun (the first), the Nodite post-Dalamatian headquarters city that the Nodites founded after the original Dalamatia submergence:
+The second is Dilmun proper, the Nodite headquarters city founded after Dalamatia went under.

 "After the submergence of Dalamatia the Nodites moved north and east, presently founding the new city of Dilmun as their racial and cultural headquarters."
 (77:3.1)

-"The Egyptians called this city of ancient glory Dilmat, while the later Adamized Sumerians confused both the first and second Nodite cities with Dalamatia and called all three Dilmun.
+"The elaborate records left by the Sumerians describe the site of a remarkable settlement which was located on the Persian Gulf near the earlier city of Dilmun.
+The Egyptians called this city of ancient glory Dilmat, while the later Adamized Sumerians confused both the first and second Nodite cities with Dalamatia and called all three Dilmun.
 And already have archaeologists found these ancient Sumerian clay tablets which tell of this earthly paradise 'where the Gods first blessed mankind with the example of civilized and cultured life.'
-And these tablets of Dilmun, the Sumerian paradise, are lying today in the dusty shelves of many museums."
+And these tablets, descriptive of Dilmun, the paradise of men and God, are now silently resting on the dusty shelves of many museums."
 (77:4.8)

 What the Ancient Sources Say

-The archaeological identification of Dilmun with Bahrain is substantially documented.
-The principal excavations include P. V. Glob's Danish expeditions (1953-1978) and the subsequent international excavations at Qal'at al-Bahrain, the ancient capital of Dilmun.
-Harriet Crawford's Dilmun and its Gulf Neighbours (Cambridge University Press, 1998) is the principal scholarly synthesis.
+The archaeological case for Dilmun as Bahrain is strong.
+P. V. Glob's Danish expeditions (1953 to 1978) opened the site, and international excavations at Qal'at al-Bahrain, the ancient Dilmun capital, have continued the work.
+Harriet Crawford's Dilmun and its Gulf Neighbours (Cambridge University Press, 1998) is the standard scholarly synthesis.

-Khaled al-Nashef's The Deities of Dilmun (University of Birmingham, 1986) documents the specifically-distinctive religious-cultural content of the Dilmun Bronze Age civilization.
-The archaeological record documents Dilmun as a major Gulf trading entrepot across the third and second millennia BCE, with substantial commerce with Sumerian and Harappan civilizations.
+Khaled al-Nashef's The Deities of Dilmun (University of Birmingham, 1986) documents the religious life of the Bronze Age city.
+The picture that emerges is a major Gulf trading entrepot across the third and second millennia BCE, with substantial commerce reaching both Sumer and the Harappan cities of the Indus.

-The specifically-paradisal Sumerian tradition of Dilmun is preserved in the Enki and Ninhursag composition (translated in Samuel Noah Kramer's The Sumerians, University of Chicago Press, 1963; full text in Thorkild Jacobsen's The Harps That Once, Yale University Press, 1987).
-The composition describes Dilmun as a pure land without disease, death, or suffering, specifically the place where the gods first established civilization.
+The paradisal Dilmun is preserved in the Enki and Ninhursag composition (translated in Samuel Noah Kramer's The Sumerians, University of Chicago Press, 1963, and given a fuller treatment in Thorkild Jacobsen's The Harps That Once, Yale University Press, 1987).
+That text describes Dilmun as a pure land without disease, death, or suffering, and as the place where the gods first established civilization.

-The Urantia Book's framework resolves the tension by documenting that Sumerian tradition conflated three distinct locations.
-The specifically-paradisal content traces to the original Dalamatia and the subsequent Nodite Dilmun headquarters.
-The archaeological Bronze Age Bahrain site represents specifically-later Nodite-descendant cultural settlement that the Sumerians subsequently called Dilmun but that was not specifically the original paradisal location.
-The confusion of these three places into one Sumerian "Dilmun" represents specifically-predictable cultural-memory simplification across millennia of oral-to-written tradition.
+The Urantia Book's framework dissolves the puzzle.
+Sumerian tradition was carrying the memory of three places.
+The paradisal content traces back to the original Dalamatia and to the Nodite Dilmun that succeeded it.
+The Bronze Age Bahrain site is a much later cultural settlement that the Sumerians also called Dilmun, because it sat in the same direction across the same waters.
+The conflation of three places into one name is exactly what cultural memory tends to do across millennia of oral and written transmission.

 Why This Mapping Matters

-The Sumerian Dilmun tradition preserves genuine cultural-historical memory of the specifically-pre-rebellion Dalamatian paradisal civilization and the specifically-post-rebellion Nodite cultural continuity.
-The specifically-archaeological Bahrain is a genuine historical site, but it represents a specifically-later cultural phase rather than the specifically-original paradise that Sumerian mythology preserves.
+The Sumerian Dilmun tradition is not myth in the dismissive sense.
+It preserves real cultural memory of the pre-rebellion Dalamatian civilization and of the Nodite continuity that followed.
+The archaeological Bahrain is a real historical site, but it represents a later phase of that same cultural lineage.
+It is not the original paradise.

-The mapping's significance is that the Sumerian Dilmun tradition preserves specifically-genuine memory of three distinct historical realities (Dalamatia, first Nodite Dilmun, Bahrain-era later Nodite settlement) that mainstream archaeology has not previously distinguished.
-The Urantia revelation specifically distinguishes these three preserved realities and supplies the historical framework within which each can be understood.
+The mapping's significance is straightforward.
+The Sumerian Dilmun tradition preserves genuine memory of three historical realities (Dalamatia, the first Nodite Dilmun, and the later Bahrain settlement) that mainstream archaeology has not been able to distinguish on its own.
+The Urantia Book tells them apart and supplies the framework that makes each one legible.

 Sources